Backtest Indicator on TradingView: Test Any Strategy Reliably

-Backtesting your trading ideas on TradingView is like having a time machine for your strategies.
-It lets you see how your approach would have played out in the past, so you can gain confidence before you put any real money on the line.
-TradingView gives you a couple of straightforward ways to do this: you can either manually step through old market data or set up an automated script to run the tests for you.
-Both methods provide detailed reports that help you understand the strengths and weaknesses of your plan.
+Backtesting is the process of running a trading strategy against historical market data to see how it would have performed.
+On TradingView, it's like having a time machine for your strategies.
+You get to see how your approach would have played out in the past, so you can build confidence before putting real money on the line.
+TradingView offers two ways to do this: manually step through old market data with Bar Replay, or set up an automated Pine Script strategy to run the tests for you.
+Both methods produce detailed reports that reveal the strengths and weaknesses of your plan.

 Getting to Know TradingView's Backtesting Tools

 The first is the Bar Replay feature.
 Think of this as a historical simulation.
-You can go back to any point in the chart and then "replay" the market, bar by bar.
-This is fantastic for getting a feel for how your indicator behaved in real-time, without the temptation of hindsight bias, since you can't see the future price action as you move forward.
+You can go back to any point on the chart and then "replay" the market, bar by bar.
+This is great for getting a feel for how your indicator behaved in real-time, without the temptation of hindsight bias, since you can't see future price action as you move forward.

 For a more hands-off and detailed analysis, you can use Pine Script to code your strategy.
 Once your script is ready, the Strategy Tester takes over.
 This is TradingView's built-in backtesting engine that automatically runs your strategy through historical data and spits out a full performance report.

-The Strategy Tester gives you all the key numbers you'd want to see, like your total net profit, your win rate, the largest drop in your account (maximum drawdown), and the Sharpe ratio, which helps you understand risk-adjusted returns.
-When you add a strategy to your chart, you'll see your hypothetical trades marked directly on the price action, and the Strategy Tester window will populate with all the data, neatly organized into four tabs.
+The Strategy Tester gives you all the key numbers: total net profit, win rate, the largest drop in your account (maximum drawdown), and the Sharpe ratio for risk-adjusted returns.
+When you add a strategy to your chart, you'll see hypothetical trades marked directly on the price action, and the Strategy Tester window populates with four tabs of data.

 Manual Backtesting with the Bar Replay Tool